 Give Christmas Away This Year

 Consider alternative celebrations to the usual Christmas parties.
-A couple of years ago MSA team member Cindy Todd made soap for an event at Church of the Beloved in Edmonds Washington whose theme was – A Slave Free Christmas.
+A couple of years ago, MSA team member Cindy Todd made soap for an event at Church of the Beloved in Edmonds, WA, whose theme was – A Slave Free Christmas.
 It highlighted making or buying articles that were made without slave labour.
 Participants also watched and talked about the film Dreams Die Hard and talked about the issues of slavery still present in the United States.

 One of my favourite places to shop at this season is Ten Thousand Villages.